Climate Change Hits California’s Coastline:

 Oceans help keep the earth cool by absorbing heat.
 The problem is, our oceans can only do so much.
 Ocean temperatures along California’s coastline have risen half a degree, on average.
 As water temperatures escalate, the whole food chain suffers.
 Many species must relocate themselves to accommodate their bodies’ specific needs.
 Nutrients are harder to come by, creating more competition.
 Migration patterns and life cycles are thrown completely off balance.
 Those who cannot adapt die off, and millions have.
 That means limited seafood production.

-It is plant life, specifically algae and coral reefs that are responsible for a majority of the planet’s photosynthesis, which produces the oxygen we breathe.
+Plantlife, specifically algae and coral reefs are responsible for a majority of the planet’s photosynthesis, which produces the oxygen we breathe.
 These two species work together to clean our oceans, feed sea creatures, and regulate temperatures on earth.
 Due to temperature increases, ocean water in the pacific is turning acidic and killing California’s coral reefs.
-Half of coral reefs on the planet have died, and more are on the brink.
+Half of the coral reefs on the planet have died, and more are on the brink.

 California’s coastline is also facing serious erosion.
 These rapidly eroding coastlines are caused by waves at high tide and increasingly damaging storms.
 Natural disasters such as hurricanes rely on warm water for fuel.
-Cliffs are literally falling apart, which homes are built on.
-That’s right, homes are dangling over edges as we speak!
+Cliffs are literally falling apart, where homes are built.
+That’s right, homes are dangling over the edges as we speak!
 Can you imagine saving up your whole life for a million-dollar property on the beach, then being forced to relocate?
 Sadly, the speed of rising water is only increasing.
-At this rate, its projected to reach six more inches in only fifteen years.
+At this rate, it’s projected to reach six more inches in only fifteen years.
 Think about the impact of a one-hundred-year storm surge, occurring every decade.
 That’s where we’re headed.
 We can’t even conceive of the consequences of our collective actions.

 California’s Radical Measures to Combat Climate Change: